Ten Years On from the Winterbourne View ScandalA Human Rights Approach to those with Complex Needs is Still Missing

 As Julie Newcombe says: “Most people can live good lives in the community.
 Why would you not want to let them?
 Why would you not want to make that possible?”

-Saba Salman is the editor of ‘Made Possible: Stories of Success by Learning Disabled People – In their Own Words’ and the chair of the charity Sibs, which supports the siblings of disabled children and adults
+Saba Salman is the editor of ‘Made Possible: Stories of Success by People with Learning Disabilities – In their Own Words’ and the chair of the charity Sibs, which supports the siblings of disabled children and adults

 OUR JOURNALISM RELIES ON YOU